zibz0017/QuartzVault/content/Notes.md

 - A person should not put themselves in risky situations because:[^1152]
 	- They may get themselves killed and one is not allowed to commit suicide.
 One is not allowed to murder anyone including themselves.
 Murdering oneself can be considered even worse, similar to murdering a close relative, as one is supposed to have rachmanus on close relatives, and certainly oneself.
 	- Hashem may save the person through miraculous means.
 This takes away from a person's zechusim.
-- The חובות הלבבות was mashma to me that one's life would not be cut short because one put themselves at risk.
+- The חובות הלבבות was משמע to me that one's life would not be cut short because one put themselves at risk.
 It just seems to be an aveirah of suicide if one is dies.
 There is a classic opinion that if one puts themselves at risk then Hashem may decide to kill the person, either because there is an aveirah of putting yourself at risk (whether or not the person dies), or simply being in a risky situation, regardless how you got there, can get one killed (see [[Execution of עכן#Hashem Removed His Hashgacha|here]].
-To be precise, only the Malbim referenced there explicitly says that when one is in a dangerous place, one is more likely to die.
-The Ralbag would seem to agree, but he doesn't explicitly say so).
+To be precise, only the מלבי"ם referenced there explicitly says that when one is in a dangerous place, one is more likely to die.
+The רלב"ג would seem to agree, but he doesn't explicitly say so).
 To me it seems that the חובות הלבבות would potentially argue on this and say that a person can't affect what Hashem wants to do to a person.
 It would seem that Hashem would prevent a person who isn't supposed to die yet from doing anything that will certainly result in their death (like jumping off a building).
 Either Hashem can prevent certain thoughts and ideas from going into their head (as discussed [[General Hashkafa#Hashem may Affect Peoples' Decisions|here]]) or Hashem may make their plan unsuccessful (they may not make it to their destination).[^7]
 - We also see how bad suicide is.
 Although I wonder if in a way a person is more understandable to commit suicide.
 There is a natural feeling that one's life is their own and one can do with it what they want, while one can't hurt someone else.
 In addition, someone who is suicidal probably has less rachmanus on themselves for whatever reason.
 The fact that they have to live with themselves makes them more likely for them to have less rachmanus on themselves, more so than for anyone else.
 A person may hate themselves for having a lack of self control (people who are obsessive about what they eat) or are depressed because they aren't successful, or whatever reason it is that they are suicidal.[^7]
-- Also, as mentioned, there are those שיטות (definitely the Malbim and probably the Ralbag) who hold that if one is in a dangerous situation, even if they rightfully put themselves there, this can cause them to get killed.[^7]
+- Also, as mentioned, there are those שיטות (definitely the מלבי"ם and probably the רלב"ג) who hold that if one is in a dangerous situation, even if they rightfully put themselves there, this can cause them to get killed.[^7]
 - Reigns of Egyptian kings during Neo-Babylonian era (called the Saite period):[^1153]
 	- Psammetichus I : 54 years
 	- Necho II : 15 years